ossimlabs/docs-site-builder/README.md

 The `repos` captures the hierarchy of documentation, some number of repos each containing some number of modules.
 A module is just a named path, it can be any valid path inside the repository.
 Repos takes a list of dictionaries.
 Each repo dictionary needs git_url, branch, and modules.
 The modules key holds a list of module dictionaries.
-Each module dictionary holds a name, path, and links (the links key is optional).
+Each module dictionary holds a name, path, links, and description (links and description are optional).
 Links takes a dictionary of link text to link url.
+The description is a string

-## Running
+## Running Locally

 Once the project vars have been set and you have installed the prerequisites, you can run `python3 tasks/clone_repos.py` and then `python3 generate.py` to pull the repositories and generate the docsite.
 Since you have python installed you can simply run `cd site/ && python3 -m